 - You can now position the image on your photostrip.

-All of the instructions provided here are basically shown in this short Darkroom video:
+All of the instructions provided on this page are basically shown in this short Darkroom Booth video:

 If you need help installing the fonts your template uses on your computer, see this short step-by-step guide.